jamierpond/madea.blog/yapi/why-another-client.md

 something stupid.

 However, API clients are not a solved problem.
-The way we write software keeps chaging, and with LLMs entering the loop of our workflow, having tools which synergise the efforts of humans and LLMs is crucial.
+The way we write software keeps changing, and with LLMs entering the loop of our workflow, having tools which synergise the efforts of humans and LLMs is crucial.

 This post is an accounting of the current landscape, what each class of tool